 Immune support: Vitamin C is a powerful booster for the immune system.
 It helps to strengthen your defences and protect you from colds and other infections.

-Antioxidant effect: As an antioxidant, ascorbic acid fights free radicals, protects cells and promotes overall cellular health, which is particularly important for slowing down the ageing process and preventing chronic diseases.
+Antioxidant effect: As an antioxidant, ascorbic acid fights free radicals, protects cells and promotes overall cellular health, which is particularly important for slowing down the ageing process and preventing chronic diseases (Consumer advice centre, 2025).

 Signs of ascorbic acid deficiency

 Symptoms of ascorbic acid deficiency can include fatigue, muscle weakness, joint pain and poor wound healing.
 A severe deficiency can lead to scurvy, a disease characterised by bleeding gums, bleeding skin and brittle bones.
-Although such severe deficiencies are rare today, mild deficiencies can occur.
+Although such severe deficiencies are rare today, mild deficiencies can occur (MSD Manual - Vitamin C deficiency, 2025).

 Signs of an ascorbic acid overdose